-New this month Correction: There isn't anything to suggest it's a piece of filming equipment.
+Correction: There isn't anything to suggest it's a piece of filming equipment.
 More likely, it is a light belonging to one of the buildings in the alley.

 Corrected entry: After the Terminator is destroyed, Sarah Connor is loaded into the ambulance feet-first.
 In real ambulances, the patient's head is closest to the front, not the back.